RegestaItalia/trm-docs/client/docs/examples/install.md

 ## Prerequisites

 For this demo you'll need [step 1](#part-1-install) completed and atleast another system in your landscape.

+If you want to run this demo, make sure you installed the *hello-world* package with a namespace (**NOT $**) because, obviously, you can't transport a temporary package.

+> Packages can be re-installed, and the devclass can be changed.

 ### Do I need trm-server?